Root-101/java-commons/README.md

 - To validate an object, the `dev.root101.clean.core.utils.validation.ValidationService` class and its static methods are used.
 Example: `ValidationService.validateAndThrow(some_object);`.
 - If all validations passed correctly, the code runs normally.
 If at least one validation fails, a `ValidationException` will be thrown.
 - ALL validation examples are located in the examples folder `dev.root101.clean.core.examples.validation...`.
+- **NOTE**: ALL the objects used are `record` to reduce the example code, but everything explained here works EXACTLY the same with standard Java classes.

 ### 1.1 - Validation Exception <a name="1.1"></a>
 Once validations are executed on an object, and some fail, an exception of type `dev.root101.clean.core.exceptions.ValidationException` will be thrown.